-Using design as her tool of resistance in an increasingly intolerant world which prescribes medicine for ‘madness’, products for set beauty standards by men and little or no room for art, Sudeeksha Somani seeks to arrive at social change through her multiple design models.
-On being asked about her inspiration, she says, ‘I love animals, sometimes way more than I love humans.’
+Using design as her tool of expression in an increasingly evolving world, Sudeeksha Somani seeks to arrive at social change through her multiple design models.
+On being asked about her inspiration, she says, ‘The small things around the world inspire me.’

 Somewhere between exploring herself as an artist and a graphic designer and in the midst of her formal learning at Lasalle College of the Arts, Singapore and Central Saint Martin’s, University of Arts, London, she finds herself torn between today’s digital access and the love for everything bygone, especially snail mail.